david-schaller/AsymmeTree/README.md

 ### HGT Analysis

 The subpackage `hgt` contains several functions for the analysis of horizontal gene transfer events in the simulated scenarios.
-In particular, the directed and undirected Fitch relation can be extracted, as well as the pairs of genes that diverged later than the respective species in which they reside, i.e. the so-called later-divergence-time (LDT) graph.
+In particular, the directed and undirected Fitch graph can be extracted, as well as the pairs of genes that diverged later than the respective species in which they reside, i.e. the so-called later-divergence-time (LDT) graph.
 The latter situation is indicative for the presence of HGT events in the scenario.

 ### Supertree Computation